anandi42/RepData_PeerAssessment1/PA1_template.md

 ##Introduction

   Personal activity monitoring devices, like "[fitness bands](https://www.google.com/search?q=fitness+bands)" allow users to collect a large amount of data about their own physical activity, using measures like number of steps.
-Often, the fitness device comes with software for basic analyses.
+Sometimes, the fitness device comes with software for basic analyses.
-  This report provides methods for processing and analyzing such fitness data, and may be beneficial as an example for people who find these pre-packagd analyses limited or wish to connect their data to their own personal applications.
+  This report provides methods for processing and analyzing such fitness data, and may be beneficial as an example for people who find the commercial pre-packagd analyses limited or wish to connect their data to their own personal applications.
 The data used in this report was obtained [here](https://d396qusza40orc.cloudfront.net/repdata%2Fdata%2Factivity.zip).

 Setup steps and packages used: